 4.1 Assumptions and Generalities

-The stage 1 description of LCS at the service level is provided in TS 22.071 [3]; the stage 2 LCS functional description, including the LCS system architecture and message flows, is provided in TS 23.501 [2], TS 23.502 [26] and TS 23.273 [35].
+The stage 1 description of LCS at the service level is provided in TS 22.071 [3]; the stage 2 LCS functional description, including the LCS system architecture and message flows, is provided in TS 23.501 [2], TS 23.502 [26] and TS 23.273 [35]; the stage 2 including the architectural enhancements to support ranging based services and sidelink positioning in the 5G System is provided in TS 23.586 [46].

 Positioning functionality provides a means to determine the geographic position and/or velocity of the UE based on measuring radio signals.
 The position information may be requested by and reported to a client (e.g., an application) associated with the UE, or by a client within or attached to the core network.
 The position information shall be reported in standard formats, such as those for cell-based or geographical co-ordinates, together with the estimated errors (uncertainty) of the position and velocity of the UE and, if available, the positioning method (or the list of the methods) used to obtain the position estimate.